 Introduction [1][2][3]

-Auxin is a phytohormone, which has some important roles in the growth of plants.
+Auxin is a phytohormone, which has numerous important roles in the growth of plants.
 One of the most frequent auxin in nature is Indole-3-acetic acid (IAA).
 IAA is present in all plants but only in small amounts (1 – 100 µg per kg plant material).
 IAA is made from the amino acid tryptophan at the tip of plants (where new plant parts arise) and then transported to the bottom of the plants, to the roots.
 This is achieved by passive and active transport.
 If auxin is transported over a long distance, it happens basipetally in the phloem.
-Over short distances, symporters are playing a big role.
+However, over short distances, symporters are playing a big role.
 IAA influences the growth of roots.
 If the concentration is higher than normal, the growth of primary roots is inhibited but the growth of adventitious roots reinforced.
 When the auxin concentration is lower than typical values, the whole root growth of a plant is decreased.

 Hypothesis